HZeynep/springboot-project---kubernetes--jenkins/README.md

 # springboot-project---kubernetes--jenkins

-- Short explanation about what/why you did
+-Short explanation about what/why you did
-1- Create a springboot project and upload it in GitHub.
+1-Create springboot project and upload it in GitHub.
-2- Create a *.jar file with mvn package command.
+2-Create .jar file with ```mvn package``` command.
-3- Create a Dockerfile to build docker image.
+3-Create a Dockerfile to build docker image.
-4- Create deployment.yml, service.yml and ingress.yml files for kubernetes objects.
+4-Create deployment.yml,service.yml and ingress.yml files for kubernetes objects.
-5- Create a Jenkinsfile to build image, push the image to docker hub and deploy app on Kubernetes (AWS EKS).
+5-Create a Jenkinsfile to build image, push to image to Dcokerhub and deploy app on Kubernetes (AWS EKS).
 Infrastructure:
-1- Jenkins server with java, maven, docker, Kubectl and eksctl.
+1- Jenkins server with java,maven, Docker, Kubectl and eksctl.
-2- AWS EKS cluster.
+2-AWS EKS cluster.

 = Hello World with Docker and Kubernetes